secureCodeBox/documentation/blog/2022-08-03-automate-zap-with-authentication.md

 ## Why Use Authentication Scripts?

 Many web applications and APIs require authentication to expose all of their features.
-During a manual test of a web application, this can be achieved by logging in to the application by hand - however, when testing APIs, or when [using ZAP for regular scans inside the secureCodeBox](https://docs.securecodebox.io/docs/scanners/zap), manually authenticating for each test is no longer feasible.
+During a manual test of a web application, this can be achieved by logging in to the application by hand - however, when testing APIs, or when [using ZAP for regular scans inside the secureCodeBox](https://docs.securecodebox.io/docs/scanners/zap), manual authentication for each test is no longer feasible.
 Here, the built-in scripting functionality of ZAP can prove useful.
 It allows us to authenticate against a server, retrieve a session cookie, JWT, or other authentication marker, and automatically add it to each following request.
 It can even provide session management to automatically detect if the session has expired and trigger a re-authentication.

 In this example, we will be developing and using an authentication script that implements the [client credentials flow of OAuth 2.0](https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/).
 In our scenario, the system under test required POSTing three parameters to a URL backed by [KeyCloak](https://www.keycloak.org/): the `client_id` and `client_secret`, as well as the parameter `grant_type=client_credentials`.